Overview of Mount Everest Climbing

 Travel insurance cost

-Before Nepal climbs to any other place in the world you will have to make sure that for travel insurance.
-Since the Himalayas in Nepal is an adventurous and slightly risky trekking place so it is a must that you will have your travel insurance.
-Additionally, the weather, high mountains which causes altitude sickness and difficult tail for trekking and another difficulty of this trek.
-You will never know what comes on your way.
-Since it is said that precaution is better than cure, getting travel insurance will be beneficial.
+You will never know what comes your way.
+Since precaution is better than cure, getting travel insurance will be beneficial.
 Many countries provide travel insurance.
-According to the offers and their deals you can choose the company which will be advantageous for you.
-The average cost of insurance is 30-day insurance policy costs around $150.
-And covers all the emergencies and requirements up to the height of 6,000 meters.
+Study the offers and their deals.
+You can choose the company that will be advantageous for you.
+The average insurance cost is a 30-day policy that costs around $150.
+It covers all emergencies and requirements up to a height of 6,000 meters.

 Proper Trekking Equipment